MahTimbs/IT-Documentation/Windows Server/Active Directory.md

 ---
 ## Showing More Details About a User
 ---
-## How to Find a User, Contact, and Groups in Active Directory
+## How to Find a User, Contact, or Groups in Active Directory
 ---
-## Enable Recycle Bin in Active Directory
+## Enabling Recycle Bin in Active Directory
 ---
 ## Creating an account with the Copy Method
 ---